JeffCohen/workbook/books/law713/1-setup/1-introduction/4-windows-complete.md

    If you see the "Yay!" page, congratulations!
 You're all set.

-7. You can go back to your command prompt window and press `CTRL-C` to stop the server.
+7. Go back to your command prompt window and press `CTRL-C` to stop the server.